Dialogram/dialo_back_doc/source/index.html.md

 });
 ```

-> The above commande returns JSON structured like this:
+> The above request returns JSON structured like this:

 ```json
 {